magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 Component's behavior, configuration and structure is defined by the following:

- - The available configuration options and methods for components of a certain type, defined in the `defaults` section of the component's .js file.
+ - The available configuration options and methods for components of a certain type, defined in the component's .js file.

  - The actual configuration and structure of a particular component, specified in the component's `.xml` configuration, in the scope of the `<argument></argument>` node.
 The configuration file also extends properties, configures template and component file.

 <p class="q">What is meant by "configure template and component file"? it's clear about the template, but not about the file.
 The phrase is taken from your internal doc</p>

-All these properties, options, and methods are available in components' templates.
+All these properties, options, and methods are available in component template's scope.

-## Basic UI components' properties {#main_properties}
+## Most important UI components' properties {#main_properties}
 The most important client-side properties of a UI component are the following:

  - `component`: the path to the component's `.js` file in terms of RequireJS.